SamuelYvon/Oyster/README.md

 #### Version Alpha 0.0.0

+__ATTENTION__ Since this is in Alpha, the API might change from version to version!

 I hate writing shell scripts, but I have too.
 However, I love writing Scheme.
 It's 2020 and I should not have to suffer this much.
 Oyster is a Scheme library that allows one to write Scheme scripts that can call programs found in the path.